umrover/mrover-esw/docs/info/communication-protocols/index.md

 Each version adds more features to the protocol while maintaining backwards compatibility.

-There are four types of CAN messages, or “frames:” the Data Frame, Remote Frame, Error Frame and Overload Frame.
+There are four types of CAN messages, or "frames:" the Data Frame, Remote Frame, Error Frame and Overload Frame.
 The data frame is the standard CAN message, broadcasting data from the transmitter to the other nodes on the bus.
 A remote frame is broadcast by a transmitter to request data from a specific node.
 An error frame may be transmitted by any node that detects a bus error.
 Overload